the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit00/labs/lab2_server/_index.md

 {{</ aside >}}{{</ expand >}}

+{{< checkpoint >}}
+Answer the following questions with your group:

+1. What does the Python package Flask do?
+1. When a server recieves an HTTP request, how does it determine what it should do?
+1. When a server route function returns, where does the return value go?
+{{< /checkpoint >}}

 ## D. Creating Your Messaging Client and Server

 You are required to code the following four server routes: `register()`, `authenticate()`, `send_message()`, `get_messages()`.